 The health care interests and issues of NRHA members working or living in sparsely-populated areas are served by this group.
 Members come from all areas-hospitals, medical practices, public health nurses, emergency medical technicians, state health organizations, research and more.

-Hospitals and Community Health Systems CG
+Hospitals and Health Systems CG

-The NRHA Rural Health Clinics Constituency Group is comprised of health care professionals and others who are interested in encouraging the delivery of quality primary care services in rural areas and in the development, organization, operations, regulation, reimbursement, support and success of federally designated Rural Health Clinics.
+NRHA's Rural Health Clinics Constituency Group is comprised of health care professionals and others who are interested in encouraging the delivery of quality primary care services in rural areas and in the development, organization, operations, regulation, reimbursement, support and success of federally designated Rural Health Clinics.
 These clinics are designed to provide primary health care services in medically underserved areas or health professional shortage areas.

 This constituency strives to: